GhostWording/gw-config-apis/data/bot/sequences/experiments/Victor/SequencesHistory.md

 }
 ```

-you want to get feedback, in order to do that you'll change your leaf in node and add a `LinksToFragment` pointing to a fragment containing the feedback:
+you want to track history for this sequence, in order to do that you'll add a Step of type `Action` and name `IsRead`, with the `Id` of the Node or Leaf you want the user history for :

 ```
 {
-  "Type": "Node",
+  "Type": "Leaf",
   "Comments":"this show how to use feedback",
   "Id": "MyCoffeJokeSequence",
   "Steps": [